AlexanderJCS/minesweeper-console/README.md

 - Use WASD to navigate your cursor
 - Use E to select a space.
 If you select a bomb, you lose.
-- Use F to flag a space.
+- Use Q to flag a space.
 If all bombs are flagged, you win.

 ## How to play